 Additionally, the results of the study show that taking finasteride actually decreases the likelihood of a diagnosis of prostate cancer in men by 30% and a diagnosis of “low-grade” cancer in men by 43%.
-By shrinking the healthy prostate tissue, finasteride decreases the chances of a false positive result in PSA screening tests and can avoid unnecessary surgery.
+By shrinking the healthy prostate tissue, finasteride may decrease the chance of a false positive result in PSA screening tests and can avoid unnecessary surgery.

 Read more about the long-term study into Propecia and Prostate Disease.